PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

   ```
     type=dhcp-client
-    auth-key=INSTUCTOR WILL PROVIDE KEY
+    auth-key=SoftwareNGFW Plugin
-    panorama-server=NSTUCTOR WILL PROVIDE IP
+    panorama-server=SoftwareNGFW Plugin
-    dgname=Student1   #Replace the Number with Studentnumber provided by the Instructor
+    dgname=Student1   #Replace it with the Name you created
-    tplname=Workshop-Student1-ST   #Replace the Number with Studentnumber provided by the Instructor
+    tplname=Workshop-Student1-ST   #Replace it with the Name you created
     plugin-op-commands=panorama-licensing-mode-on
     dhcp-send-hostname=yes
     dhcp-send-client-id=yes